Jamie Reckord

-Jamie Vincent Junior Reckord (born 9 March 1992) is an English footballer who plays as a full back for Yeovil Town.
+Jamie Vincent Junior Reckord (born 9 March 1992) is an English footballer who plays as a full back.
 He started his career at Wolverhampton Wanderers and during his time there had spells on loan with Northampton Town, Scunthorpe United, Coventry City, Plymouth Argyle and Swindon Town.

 Career

 Wolverhampton Wanderers

 Reckord joined Wolverhampton Wanderers academy in December 2001 before being given a scholarship.
 Then in 2010, Reckord signed his first professional contract at the club.

 In May 2011, Reckord signed a 12-month contract extension, keeping him at the club until 2012.
 He made his Wolves debut in a League Cup match on 23 August 2011, in a 4–0 win over his former loan club, Northampton.
 This was to be his only appearance for the club until another League Cup tie two years later on 6 August 2013, in a 1–0 loss against Morecambe.

 After an impressive loan spell at Scunthorpe United, Reckord had his contract with Wolves extended for another 12 months in May 2011.
 At the end of the 2013–14 season, it was announced that his contract with Wolves would not be extended.